Contact:Felicia Mc Donald

 - 021 808 2581Location:

-You are hereby cordially invited to the fifth Stellenbosch Forum lecture for the year.
+You are hereby cordially invited to the first Stellenbosch Forum lecture of the year.

 The Stellenbosch Forum lecture series was started in 1990 and provides regular opportunities to staff and students at SU, as well as interested people from the public, to learn more about the relevant, world-class research that is being done at SU.
 Researchers are requested to present their academic research topics in such a way that they are understandable for non-experts in the field, and these lectures therefore provide the ideal opportunity for critical debate and interesting discussions across disciplinary boundaries.

 At this event, Prof Pieter Gouws, deputy dean for teaching and learning in the Faculty of AgriSciences, Director of the Centre for Food Security and a professor of Food Microbiology in the Department of Food Science at Stellenbosch University, will present a lecture with the title:

 Listeriosis in South Africa – Facts and figures and what we should be doing about it

 Venue: Room 3001, third floor, Wilcocks gebou